jackalope-code/stream-overlay/README.md

 1. `cd` into the cloned repo directory (stream-overlay)
 2. Install dependencies
 `npm install`
 3. Start the create-react-app development server with live reloading at http://localhost:3000
+`npm start`

 Running `npm run dev` from the server directory and `npm start` from the root stream-overlay directory is enough to start the API server and the webpage respectively, once npm dependencies are installed.